 Well, so we get an actor, Ronald Reagan, as President.
 But critics neglected the fact that he had been a two-term governor of the largest state in the nation, California.
 He was also a strong conservative, having backed conservative Republican Barry Goldwater for president in 1964, and being tough on radical protesters as governor.
 His first major challenge is that he was shot near the heart by some loon (pardon my political incorrectness!) who wanted to impress the actress Jodie Foster (who had played a prostitute in the movie Taxi Driver).
 The broad-shouldered tall Reagan walked into the hospital, joked with his wife Nancy (Golly, honey, I guess I forgot to duck.), and when laying on the operating table in a room full of doctors, quipped: “Golly, I hope you are all Republicans!”
 The head doctor assured him, “Today, Mr. President, we are all Republicans.”
 Reagan recovered, and concluded that: “Whatever time I have left, it’s thanks to the man upstairs (God)!”
 When the Democratic-controlled House didn’t want to pass his tax cut (Republicans had gained the Senate in his election), he went on television, and got people to call their congress member and say, “Give Reagan’s program a chance.”
 His 25% cut in federal income tax rates over 3 years passed.
 Reagan also greatly increased defense spending.
 His effort to significantly cut domestic spending did not succeed, so these programs combined created a large federal budget deficit.
 Reagan was very anti-communist, calling the Soviet Union the “evil empire,” visiting the Berlin Wall and challenging the new reformer Soviet leader Gorbachev to, “if you really believe in openness and reform, I say, Mr. Gorbachev, Tear Down This Wall!”
 One time, in testing his microphone before a Saturday radio address, he even joked: “Testing, one, two, three.
 I have just signed legislation outlawing Russia forever.
 We begin bombing in one hour!”
 Woops, you mean the mike is on??
 When the Marxist government of the Caribbean island of Grenada threatened American medical students there, Reagan sent in our military and overthrew that government.
 He started a Star Wars anti-nuclear missile defense technology investment, and refused to give it up in negotiations with the Soviet Union.
 Russia meanwhile had gotten involved in their own Vietnam, a costly war against the rural population in Afghanistan, who opposed the Russian-backed communist government there.
 Both programs seemed to bleed Russia dry financially, so Gorbachev let the east European countries become free and independent nations in 1989 (the year Reagan left the presidency) and was shocked by each of the Soviet republics also declaring their independence in 1991 (even Russia itself, led by Boris Yeltsin).
 So, many credit Reagan with the fall of the Soviet communist empire.
 He was supported by British Prime Minister Margaret Thatcher and Pope John Paul II (who had been born in Soviet occupied Poland).

 George Herbert Walker Bush, Reagan’s Vice President, became President in 1989.
 He was most known for having held many public-spirited appointed positions, CIA chief, first envoy to China, UN ambassador, and was very knowledgeable about foreign policy.
 As communism fell in Eastern Europe, and as the Soviet Union itself disintegrated, Bush wisely said nothing.
 He was guided by the Russian expert on the National Security Council staff, Condi Rice (later Secretary of State under Bush’s son), who didn’t want to give the Soviet communists an external threat to unite their people against (Russian generals had unsuccessfully tried to overthrow Gorbachev).
 An anti-American, drug running dictator of Panama ended up threatening a U.S. military couple stationed there, so Bush sent our military in and overthrew that government.
 When the anti-American dictator of the Middle East country of Iraq Saddam Hussein invaded the small country of Kuwait, Bush 1 (the father) created a world-wide coalition against Hussein.
 When he refused to leave Kuwait, we invaded and kicked him back to Baghdad, Iraq’s capital (this was the first Gulf War).
 We achieved our objectives of preventing an Iraqi invasion of large, U.S. ally Saudi Arabia, freeing Kuwait (we feared Hussein was like another Hitler, picking on weak neighbors), but we did not seek his overthrow.
-We did encourage his own people (ethnic Kurds) to overthrow him, and when they made the attempt and he bombed them and used poison gas, we got a UN resolution establishing a No-Fly zone that our planes patrolled.
+We did encourage his own people (ethnic Kurds) to overthrow him, and when they made the attempt and he bombed them and used poison gas, we got a UN resolution establishing a No-Fly zone over Iraq that our planes patrolled.
 The absence of the old Soviet empire but the rise of regional conflicts was dubbed the New World Order.
 A recession caused increased federal domestic spending and an increased budget deficit, so Bush angered conservatives by raising taxes, and ended up losing after only one term.

-Bill Clinton wins the presidency, as a long-time Arkansas governor who was a more moderate liberal (a New Democrat) than most national Democrats, who backed the death penalty and who felt that abortion should be “legal and safe, but rare.”
+Bill Clinton wins the presidency, as a long-time Arkansas governor who was a more moderate liberal (a New Democrat) than most national Democrats; Clinton backed the death penalty and felt that abortion should be “legal and safe, but rare.”
 Clinton’s wife Hillary (who had successfully championed education reform as First Lady of Arkansas) got Bill to support a national health insurance program, and Clinton also supported letting gays into the military.
 The health care industry killed this “socialized medicine proposal,” and conservatives in Congress forced Clinton to accept a watered down “Don’t ask, don’t tell, don’t pursue” policy for gays in the military.
 With our own Yazoo City Republican Haley Barbour as chair of the RNC (Republican National Committee) and a very visible campaigner, Republicans gained control of both chambers of Congress in 1994.
 Clinton quickly moved towards the center politically, backing welfare reform (workfare), more police on the streets, harsher criminal penalties, and working with the conservative Congress was able to balance the federal budget by the turn of the century.
 Saddam Hussein continued to be a bad actor, even attempting to assassinate former President Bush when Bush visited Kuwait, and continuing to gas and bomb his own people and fire at patrolling U.S. planes.
 As such, we bombed them back.
 Clinton also tried to help people in other countries by nation-building, creating governments for failed states, but that effort generally failed in Haiti and Somalia, but succeeded in Bosnia.
 Despite the sex scandal and impeachment, Clinton left office pretty high in popularity, largely because of a good economy.

 George Walker Bush became the next President.
 Again, he was underrated as a mere President’s son.
 His opponents forgot that he was a two-term governor of Texas, and he had knocked off the powerful Democratic governor.
 His presidency was shaped by the 9-11 (September 11) terrorist attack.
 He was reading to school kids in Florida while promoting his No Child Left Behind education plan (which focused on raising minority test scores), and viewers could see an aide whispering in his ear.
 A second large plane had hit the World Trade Center towers, so we all now knew that it wasn’t an accident, it was a coordinated terrorist attack.
 Next thing you know, Air Force One is flying from one undisclosed military base to another, a third plane hits the Pentagon itself, and a fourth hijacked plane is brought down over Pennsylvania by the passengers fighting back.
 The U.S. immediately grounded all air travel in the United States for three days, and planes flying to our mainland were forced to land in Canada.
 Bush went back to the White House that night, and in a nationally televised address told governments around the world that, “You’re either with us, or you’re with the terrorists.”
 Afghanistan’s Islamic Taliban government was giving sanctuary to the Al Qaeda terrorist camps of Osama Bin Laden, so we backed the Northern Alliance opponents of that government and overthrew that government.
 Bin Laden escaped capture and fled to neighboring Pakistan.
 Then Bush turned his attention to Iraq, which concerned us because intelligence agencies thought that Saddam had chemical, biological, and nuclear weapons.
 Bush got impatient when Saddam refused to fully comply with UN inspectors searching for WMDs (weapons of mass destruction), and didn’t want to take any chances in the age of terrorism (9-11 had cost 3,000 mainly American lives, about as many as in the Pearl Harbor attack), so we invaded Iraq.
 Hussein was dragged out of his rat hole, and his people executed him for his crimes.
 Meanwhile, as U.S. troops got closer to Baghdad, the anti-American Libyan dictator Gaddafi came clean, and gave up his WMDs.
 Unfortunately, our military involvement in peacekeeping and “nation-building” in Afghanistan and Iraq continued for two decades.
 Other policies are that Bush successfully fought AIDS in Africa, provided prescription drugs for the elderly, and made conservative judicial appointments.
 Bush’s party lost control of Congress in 2006 after voters got tired of these two wars, and the Republicans even lost the presidency in 2008 after the financial community nearly collapsed and required two massive bailouts.